rails/rails/guides/source/active_record_migrations.md

 should be run and in what order, so if you're copying a migration from another application or generate a file yourself, be aware of its position in the order.

-Of course, calculating timestamps is not fun, so Active Record provides a generator to handle making it for you:
+Of course, calculating timestamps manually is tedious, so Active Record provides a generator to handle making it for you:

 ```bash